Genesys Co-browse (CE27) for Genesys Cloud

 - Once the customer accepts this request, the agent can navigate, fill forms, and click hyperlinks on the web page.
 Sensitive Data can be masked before presenting to the agent, and agent controls (the ability to fill certain fields or submit forms) can be blocked through instrumentation.
 The customer can revoke the Write Mode at any time, returning the agent to read-only mode.

-- The primary chat or voice interaction is transferred or ended by either the customer or the agent
+- The primary web messaging, chat or voice interaction is transferred or ended by either the customer or the agent

 - For a WebChat session after 15 minutes of inactivity the session will be disconnected.
 There is no timeout when using voice.

-The primary voice or chat interaction can continue even when co-browse has ended.
+The primary voice, web messaging or chat interaction can continue even when Co-browse has ended.